victoria-kaloudis/victoria-kaloudis.github.io/README.md

 #### Narrative
 [Narrative](Narratives_of_Progress_Updates.docx "Narrative")

-The narrative that you will read is a combined document from my progress of enhancing the pseudocode.
-The narrative should explain why I included the artifact in my ePortfolio and my reflection on the process I used to create the artifact.
-The narrative focuses less on the actual creation of the artifact and more on the learning that happened through the creation of the artifact.
+The narrative you will read is a combined document from my progress in enhancing the pseudocode.
+It should explain why I included the artifact in my ePortfolio and reflect on my process for creating it.
+The narrative focuses less on the actual creation of the artifact and more on the learning that happened through its creation.

 I chose this artifact for my capstone because it represents my growth throughout the computer science program.
-Originally created as pseudocode in an early course (IT-145), I decided to expand the concept into a fully functioning mobile application using Android Studio.
+Created as pseudocode in an early course (IT-145), I expanded the concept into a fully functioning Android Studio mobile application.
 This allowed me to showcase how I’ve applied my skills in software design, engineering, algorithms, data structures, and user-centered design.

-One of the major challenges I faced was my limited experience with Android Studio, which led to persistent issues such as application crashes—especially when integrating multiple RecyclerViews and managing database functionality.
-Time constraints due to a demanding full-time job also made it difficult to troubleshoot and complete all intended features.
+One of the significant challenges I faced was my limited experience with Android Studio, which led to persistent issues such as application crashes—especially when integrating multiple RecyclerViews and managing database functionality.
+Time constraints due to a demanding full-time job made troubleshooting and completing all intended features difficult.
 Despite these setbacks, I’ve continued refining the application, using user feedback, A/B testing, and design trade-offs to prioritize functionality over aesthetics.
 I remain committed to improving the app and eventually launching it for real-world use in pet boarding services.

 While I’ve already achieved several milestones with this project, I see it as just the beginning.
 I plan to continue developing the application to support full functionality for pet boarders, enabling seamless Pet Check-In and Check-Out processes.
-As I complete my degree and transition into a new phase of my career, I’m committed to refining and expanding the app.
+I'm committed to refining and expanding the app as I complete my degree and transition into a new career phase.
 My ultimate goal is to launch it on the Android App Store, making it a valuable tool for pet hotels and boarding services to streamline their operations.